A Community & Expert Summit on Catastrophic Wildfire in Oregon and Beyond

 Towns were destroyed, homes and businesses evacuated, forests incinerated, and lives lost.
-In Oregon, vast swaths of rural communities like Talent and Detroit were devastated by sweeping megafires.
+Vast swaths of rural communities like Talent and Detroit were devastated by sweeping megafires.

-But every Oregonian was impacted by widespread evacuations, life-threatening smoke, damage to vineyards and other crops, and staggering costs siphoning critical tax dollars away from other essential public services.
-As with all matters related to climate change, the greatest impacts were on our most vulnerable communities: low-income families, communities of color, the sick, the elderly, and the young.
+Across the state, Oregonians were impacted by widespread evacuations, life-threatening smoke, damage to vineyards and other crops, and staggering costs siphoning critical tax dollars away from other essential public services.
+The greatest impacts were born our most vulnerable communities: low-income families, communities of color, the sick, the elderly, and the young.

 These megafires also accelerated their climate effects, with carbon emissions from wildfires in the U.S. alone increasing 30% over the previous year.

-The 2020 season was the latest record-breaking year in the West, continuing a 20-year trend that is only worsening.
+The 2020 season was a record-breaking year in the West, continuing a 20-year trend that is only worsening.

 But there is hope.

 As wildfire impacts broaden, so has the coalition of parties seeking solutions.
 Small town mayors and tribal leaders, experts in public health and social justice, CEOs and scientists are speaking up.

 In early 2021, World Forestry Center brought together representatives from this broadening coalition in a five-week virtual summit on catastrophic wildfire.

 Matt Donegan, chair of the Oregon Governor’s Council on Wildfire Response, was joined by community leaders Charles Wilhoite and Katrina Holland, to lead this series of virtual talks.